 … improving overall forest wildfire resilience and the ability of forests to respond to climate change (e.g., in response to drought or bark beetle; reducing plant water stress) and variability, and extreme weather events (evaluate ecosystem functional response to fuel reduction and forest health treatments)?
 (Question 12a)

-Further, the EMC encourages proposals that address Research Themes and Critical Monitoring Questions that have not been addressed by previously funded projects.
-Refer to this page for a full listing of past and existing EMC projects (EMC-Supported Monitoring Projects table at the bottom of the webpage), and see the Crosswalk identifying links between previously funded projects and the EMC’s Research Themes and CMQs.2 Note, projects addressing CMQs outside of the prioritized questions will also be considered for EMC funding.
+Further, the EMC encourages proposals that address Research Themes and CMQs that have not been addressed by previously funded projects.
+See the EMC’s website for a full listing of past and existing EMC projects in the EMC-Supported Monitoring Projects table at the bottom of the webpage.
+Also see the Crosswalk identifying links between previously funded projects and the EMC’s Research Themes and CMQs.2 Note, projects addressing CMQs outside of the prioritized questions will also be considered for EMC funding.

 FUNDING AVAILABILITY

-Funding available for newly proposed projects is anticipated as follows: $973,392 over three FYs beginning in 2024/25, comprising: $173,232 in FY 2024/25; $375,160 in FY 2025/26; and $425,000 in FY 2025/26.
+Funding available for newly proposed projects is anticipated as follows: $973,392 over three FYs beginning in 2025/26, comprising: $173,232 in FY 2025/26; $375,160 in FY 2026/27; and $425,000 in FY 2027/28.
+Funds are not available for encumbrance to any project in any FY until the governor signs the budget bill on July 1, 2025.

 AWARD LIMITATIONS

 Applicants requesting more than the stated annual amount available for funding will not be considered.
-In the case that EMC funding for the full three years is awarded to one new project, project solicitation may not occur in the subsequent two FYs.
-While the EMC may choose to fund projects that span multiple FYs up to the annual funding cap, the EMC generally prefers to fund multiple research projects annually.
-Proposers should keep this in mind when developing their project and annual budget requests.
-Longer-term projects (greater than three years) may re-apply for funding for additional years through the competitive grants process advertised in the EMC’s Request for Proposals.
+In the case that anticipated EMC funding for the full three years is allocated to one new project, a Request for Proposals will not be released for the next two FYs.
+While the EMC may choose to fund projects that span multiple FYs—up to the annual funding cap—the EMC prefers to fund multiple research projects each year.
+Applicants should keep this in mind when developing their proposal and annual budget requests.
+Longer-term projects (longer than three years) may re-apply for funding for additional years through the competitive grants process advertised in the EMC’s Request for Proposals.

-Given funding availability described in the previous section, annual allocations will be dependent upon demonstrated progress towards project completion pursuant to the project schedule and workplan.
-For multi-year projects, project status will be reviewed annually prior to encumbrance of award funding allocated to subsequent year(s) of the project to ensure that satisfactory progress has been made towards the objectives and deliverables as stated in the project proposal and scope of work.
+For multi-year projects, annual allocations are dependent on demonstrated progress towards project completion as described in the project proposal.
+Project progress will be reviewed annually prior to encumbrance of award funding allocated to subsequent year(s) of the project to ensure that satisfactory progress has been made towards the objectives and deliverables as stated in the project proposal and scope of work.

 To receive EMC approval, all eligible costs must be incurred during the project period as defined by the start and end date shown on the grant award.
-Any pre-award costs incurred prior to the start of the project period are incurred by the applicant and will not be reimbursed.
+Any pre-award costs incurred prior to the start date of the project period will not be reimbursed.

 TIMELINE AND DEADLINES